Home | Contact Us | Phone: 619.227.7802

 Dr. Robin Levitski-Osgood, DVM, DipACVIM (Neurology), Veterinary Specialty Hospital

-Hydrotherapy is extremely valuable in speeding up the recovery time in patients that have undergone neurosurgery or are recovering from spinal strokes.
+Therapy is extremely valuable in speeding up the recovery time in patients that have undergone neurosurgery or are recovering from strokes.

-Patients referred to Physical Therapy have a strong advantage to those who do not seek this rehabilitation option.
-Patients regain function much more rapidly with early implementation of hydrotherapy.
-I have found that it increases strength, range of motion and improves coordination and function.
+Patients referred to rehabilitation have a strong advantage to those who do not seek this option.
+Patients regain function much more rapidly with early implementation of therapy.

 Dr. Joshua Jackson, DVM, Diplomate, American college of veterinary surgeons, Veterinary Specialty Hospital

 "Cutting Edge K9 Rehab provides an extremely valuable service to veterinarians and our canine patients.
-I have seen a dramatic improvement in the recovery of challenging cases since I started to work with Trish.
-She is easy to communicate with in this new area of expertise and my clients are all thrilled with her work." -
+I have seen dramatic improvement in the recovery of challenging cases since I started to work with Trish.

 Dr Holly S.Mullen, DVM, Diplomate, American College of Veterinary Surgeons, VCA, Emergency Animal Hospital & Referral Center

-"Post-operative recovery, especially after orthopedic and neurosurgery, is greatly enhanced through use of Physical Therapy and swimming.
-Animals benefit greatly from an experienced Physical Therapist using a combination of techniques to accelerate the healing process.
-I enthusiastically recommend Cutting Edge K9 Rehab for many of my post-op patients." -
+"Post-operative recovery, especially after orthopedic and neurosurgery, is greatly enhanced through use of rehabilitation.
+Animals benefit greatly from an experienced Therapist using a combination of techniques to accelerate the healing process.

 CLIENT TESTIMONIALS